A pro-American crowd of 24,650 chanted "Dos a cero!" at the start.

 With the U.S. struggling early in what Klinsmann called a 3-4-3 formation, Mexico could have led 3-0.
 Howard tipped Jesus Corona's 10th-minute shot off a post and Carlos Vela's 25th-minute header hit a crossbar.

-After switching to a more familiar 4-4-2 formation in the 27th minute, the Americans began to find their rhythm, and Wood scored off a pass from Jozy Altidore.
+After switching to a more familiar 4-4-2 in the 27th minute, the Americans began to find their rhythm, and Wood scored off a pass from Altidore.

 It was 44 degrees at game time, half the 90-degree temperature for the 2013 match in Columbus, when the U.S. clinched its seventh straight World Cup berth.

 Mexico went ahead after Bradley and Giovani dos Santos battled for the ball 30 yards out.
-The ball skipped to Layun, who took a touch, and his right-footed shot deflected off Timmy Chandler and in to Howard's left for his fourth international goal in 46 appearances,
+The ball skipped to Layun, who took a touch, and his right-footed shot deflected off Timmy Chandler past Howard's left for his fourth international goal in 46 appearances,

 Altidore and Wood have combined for seven goals in 11 games they've started together.